dipakcpatel78/rancher-on-azure-workshop/docs/02-Provision-Kubernetes.md

     defaultBackend:
       enabled: true
 ```

+To Save, Esc & :wq.

+If that does not work, try ctrl+[ and type :wq to save you changes and close the file.

 Once saved, the changes in reconfiguring rke2-ingress-nginx will get effective.
 As you can see in the Events log of **rke2** cluster in **Cluster Explorer**, **Azure Load Balancer** is now created to route external traffic into Nginx Ingress Controller.